-The Monterey Bay DART 501 c 3 corporation was established as a public-private non-profit organization to advance the Drone, Automation & Robotics Technology (DART) initiative in January 2019.
+The Monterey Bay DART 501 c 3 corporation was established in January 2019 as a public-private non-profit organization to advance the Monterey Bay Drone, Automation & Robotics Technology (DART) initiative.
 The goals of Monterey Bay DART are to:

 - CONNECT: Convene stakeholders to coordinate action, advance projects, and establish productive cross-sector partnerships